ahmadiehsan/personal_docs/docs/data_science/ai/neural_network/network_types/feed_forward.md

 ## Description

 This is the most straightforward type of neural network.
 Information in this network moves in one direction only, from the input layer through any hidden layers to the output layer.
-The network has no cycles or loops; it’s a straight, "feedforward" path.
+The network has no cycles or loops; it's a straight, "feedforward" path.

 <img src="image3.png" style="width:3.72396in" />